Table of Contents

 Students are expected to adhere to standards of cleanliness and dress that are compatible with the requirements of a good learning environment.
 The Board expects students to be clean and well-groomed and wear clothes in good repair and appropriate for the time, place, and occasion.

 The following items are prohibited in school buildings:

 - Any item of clothing that disrupts the learning process

-- Clothing that promotes illegal products or acts (including those illegal to minors)
+- Clothing that promotes gang activity, illegal products, or acts (including those illegal to minors)

 - Clothing that contains explicit violent or suggestive sexual content